yanjiang98/yanjiang98.github.io/_pages/about.md

 I am a final-year Ph.D. student at Zhejiang University (ZJU), will soon be joining the Independent Cyber Security Lab (ICSL) at Huawei, having been selected for the "Top Minds" program.

 My doctoral research is under the guidance of <a href='https://scholar.google.com/citations?user=FCsdj0YAAAAJ'>Prof. Wenyuan Xu</a> and <a href='https://scholar.google.com/citations?user=ax6CbMgAAAAJ'>Prof. Yanjiao Chen</a> at ZJU.
 Recently, I successfully defended my Ph.D. thesis.
 My research interests revolve around AI (for) security and privacy, with a particular focus on the security and safety of (multimodal) large language models (LLMs) recently.
 I have contributed to several publications in leading security conferences such as IEEE S&P, USENIX Security, and ACM CCS.
-I am open to academic collaborations and welcome inquiries regarding potential research partnerships.
+I am open to academic collaborations and welcome discussions regarding potential research partnerships.

 I received my B.E. degree in the College of Electrical Engineering at Zhejiang University in 2019.